Your semantic layer, automated: Meet Collibra's semantic agents

 Problems it solves

-- Time-consuming manual mapping: Organizations struggle with the manual process of mapping data elements between physical data assets and their semantic representations, which is a significant drain on time
+- Time-consuming manual mapping: The process of connecting physical data assets to their semantic representations has always been a significant drain on data steward time and organizational resources.

 How semantic agents work

-It combines this business context with the technical metadata from your physical data assets, such as table and column names.
-Using these inputs, the agent then automatically generates a new, business-friendly semantic layer of data entities and attributes, complete with descriptions and data classifications, and instantly establishes all the critical linkages—mapping the new attributes back to the physical columns and connecting them to the relevant business terms and KPIs.
+From these inputs, it automatically generates a business-friendly semantic layer of data entities and attributes, complete with descriptions and data classifications.
+It then instantly establishes the critical linkages, mapping new attributes back to physical columns and connecting them to the relevant business terms and KPIs.

 Creation of a Model and generation of Entities and Attributes

-The agent's advanced machine learning algorithms perform the automated stitching, providing the steward with accurate and relevant suggestions for mapping physical columns to their corresponding data attributes.
-Once the suggestions are accepted, the agent automatically creates the linkages in the metadata graph, ensuring a complete and accurate connection from the raw data to the business terms and KPIs it represents.
+Stewards review and accept suggestions rather than building connections from scratch.
+Once approved, the agent automatically creates the linkages in the metadata graph, ensuring a complete and traceable connection from raw data all the way through to the business terms and KPIs it represents.

 End result of semantic mapping process displaying physical columns mapped to data attributes

-- Data stewards: Automating the mapping process between physical and semantic assets will drastically reduce the time and effort required, allowing data stewards to focus on more strategic tasks and enabling the re-use of semantic mappings
+- Data stewards get their time back.
+Automating the mapping process between physical and semantic assets dramatically reduces the effort required, allowing stewards to focus on higher-value, strategic governance work and enabling semantic mappings to be reused across the organization.

 Keep up with the latest from Collibra